 If you happen to have only one day in this Arizona town here is a way to spend those twenty-four hours that will bring all of Sedona’s best assets together.

 After basking in the afterglow of your pampering, head out into Sedona’s famous Red Rocks.
 Pink Jeep Tours offers four different tours aboard a pink jeep.
-Try the original, and still most popular, Broken Arrow Tour to see spectacular up-close views of the Red Rocks such as Submarine Rock, Bell Rock and Chicken Point.
-Learn about history, culture and even a movie or two that was filmed in Sedona.
+Try the original, and still most popular, Broken Arrow Tour to see spectacular up-close views of the Red Rocks such as Submarine Rock, Bell Rock, and Chicken Point.
+Learn about the history, culture, and even a movie or two that was filmed in Sedona.

 Next, enjoy a bit of shopping.
 Tlaquepaque means “the best of everything” and that’s exactly what you’ll find at this shopping village.
 Whether you are interested in clothes, jewelry or specialty stores, Tlaquepaque has over forty shops and art galleries.
 You may even see an artist at work in the outdoor courtyard.

 After an afternoon of shopping, enjoy an unforgettable dinner at The Cowboy Club.
 Located in the center of town, The Cowboy Club is a casual place decorated in Country and Western décor including an impressive array of Longhorn horns.
 Get in a cowboy state of mind by ordering cactus fries or rattlesnake.
 Just don’t forget to try a prickly pear margarita before you leave.

 End your day by returning to the Sedona Rouge.
 A peaceful night of stargazing on the Observation Deck awaits you.
 For a final nightcap as the temperature begins to fall, enjoy a glass of wine at the outdoor fireplace before you return to your comfortable bed.

 Sedona Rouge Hotel & Spa (2250 West Hwy 89A, Sedona; 928-203-4111; www.sedonarouge.com/)